metareflection/www-harvard/README.md

 - Theory of effectful multi-stage programming
 - Theory (semantics) and practice (architectures, examples) of dynamic reflection
-- Applications to learning theories in cognitive science and psychology
+- Applications of computational reflection to learning theories in cognitive science and psychology
 - Neuro-symbolic bijections
+- Simplifying synthesis

 ## Learning Projects